SashaNasonova/burnSeverity/README.md

 # burnSeverity

-VERY MUCH STILL IN PROGRESS!

-Burn Severity Mapping with spaceborne multispectral imagery from Sentinel-2 MSI and Landsat-8/9 OLI Sensors.
+Burn Severity Mapping with spaceborne multispectral imagery from Sentinel-2 MSI and Landsat-8/9 OLI sensors.
 The process has been broken down into 4 parts:

 Part A - Prepare file perimeter vector file